-Some of the home remedies for gum diseases or periodontal diseases include regular oral hygiene, regular brushing and flossing of the teeth, using clove and mint, using an antimicrobial mouth wash, massaging of the gums, and quitting smoking.
+Home remedies for gum diseases or periodontal diseases include regular oral hygiene, regular brushing, and flossing of the teeth, using clove and mint, using an mouthwash, massaging of the gums, and quitting smoking.

 Home Remedies for Gum Diseases

 According to NIDCR and the American Dental Association (ADA), brushing the teeth twice a day is suggested.
 The ADA recommends twice-daily brushing because most individuals are unable to remove the plaque biofilm at one go and hence brushing a second time improves plaque removal.
 It is more beneficial when there is fluoride content present in the that you use.
-The suggested brushing time of teeth should be from 30 to 60 seconds.
+The suggested brushing time of teeth should be 2 minutes, twice daily.
 Ensure proper brushing of the gum line as well, since most of the plaque that can cause infections is present at the junction of gums and teeth also called dento-gingival junction.

-Flossing your teeth regularly may help in reducing gingivitis.
+Flossing your teeth regularly helps in reducing recommended tool for removing plaque biofilm.
 By simply sliding 12 to 18 inches of floss, held tightly between the thumb and forefinger, up and down between the teeth, you can reach those places that are difficult for a brush to reach, thereby removing the plaque.and is the most

 Clean Your Tongue

-Cleaning your tongue is as important as brushing your teeth!
-Plaque also gets deposited on your tongue, so proper scraping on the surface of the tongue is recommended after every meal.
-This will remove the excess bacteria and prevent them from forming plaque on the teeth.
-Use a good quality tongue cleaner and scrape from the back to the front of your tongue 5 to 10 times to ensure a clean, bacteria-free tongue and get rid of malodor.
+If there is the extensive accumulation of bacteria on the tongue, cleaning your tongue should be emphasized.
+Proper scraping on the surface of the tongue is recommended after every meal.
+This will remove excess bacteria and prevent bad breath.
+Use a good quality tongue cleaner and scrape gently from the back to the front of your tongue to ensure a clean, bacteria-free tongue and get rid of malodor.

 The use of antimicrobial mouthwash is beneficial in preventing and reducing gingivitis and plaque.
 A study published in the Journal of Clinical Periodontology enumerates various trials which support the use of chlorhexidine and essential oil mouthwashes, concluding in the end that both the mouthwashes are effective agents for controlling plaque and gingivitis.
 However, always consider recommendations from your dentist before choosing a specific mouthwash.

-Michael Tierra, co-author of “The Way of Ayurvedic Herbs”, highlighted that turmeric contains strong anti-inflammatory and antioxidant properties, making it an effective and excellent medicine for gum problems.
+Michael Tierra, co-author of “The Way of Herbs”, highlighted that turmeric contains strong anti- and properties, making it an effective and excellent medicine for oral problems.
 Being an antiseptic, turmeric reduces inflammation caused due to bacterial infections.
 Ayurvedic tooth powders can be made with turmeric, black pepper, salt, and alum.

-Due to its germicidal properties, mint stops harmful bacteria from growing inside the mouth.
+Due to its antiseptic and antimicrobial properties, mint stops harmful bacteria from growing inside the mouth.
 It also helps to keep the teeth and tongue clean.
 Mint is used in almost all mouth fresheners and is among the most common natural compounds in toothpaste.

-Concentrated extract from neem or azadirachta indica is known to be beneficial in both prevention and treatment of gum diseases.
-Neem twig is an all-round dental cleaning mechanism and it has been used in India for many centuries.
+Concentrated extract from neem or Azadirachta indica is known to be beneficial in both the prevention and treatment of gum diseases.
+Neem twig is an all-around dental cleaning mechanism and it has been used in India for many centuries.
 Neem extracts possess antimicrobial properties that are perfect for dealing with oral bacteria.

 Massage your Gums

-Massaging your gums after brushing will help to increase blood circulation.
+Massaging your gums after brushing will help to increase blood .
 An increased amount of circulation will strengthen the gums and prevent them from bleeding.

 Regular Dental Checks

 Smoking increases the severity of the infections caused by gum diseases and also makes the treatment less successful.
 National Institute of Dental and Craniofacial Research recommends quitting smoking for healthier teeth and gums.

 Stop Chewing Tobacco